openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 1. MicroShift administrator prepares a new ostree commit
 1. MicroShift administrator schedules device to reboot and use new ostree commit
-1. Device boots to new commit
+1. Device boots new commit
 1. Operating System, greenboot, and MicroShift take actions without any additional intervention

 Manual rollback:

-1. MicroShift administrator instructs MicroShift to do a restore on next boot
-1. MicroShift administrator stages an ostree commit with MicroShift that was already running and reboots the device
+1. MicroShift administrator rollbacks to or stages an ostree commit with MicroShift that was already running on the device and performs a reboot
 1. Staged ostree commit boots
 1. MicroShift will restore the backup matching current ostree commit
 1. MicroShift will run.

 ### API Extensions

-Metadata persisted on filesystem related to the functionality described in this enhancement such as version metadata, next boot action, and any other, is considered internal implementation detail and not an API to be consumed.
+Metadata persisted on filesystem related to the functionality described in this enhancement is considered internal implementation detail and not an API intended for user.
-Content (schema) and location of these files are subject to change.
+Schemas and locations of these files are subject to change.

 ### Implementation Details/Notes/Constraints [optional]